SRON-Earth/Balsa/Documentation/BalsaManual.md

 To train a good model, the labels in the known dataset need to be as accurate as possible.
 For the fruit sorting example, it would be possible to obtain a highly accurate training set by letting a human observer classify the fruit by hand.
 In a very reliably labeled data set like this, the labels are called the *ground truth* of the data set.
 This term is often used more loosely to refer to the labels of the known data set in applications where the observations may not be 100% reliable.
 A data set with ground truth is sometimes called a *gold standard*.

-Labels are usually represented as integers in machine learning, because the actual semantic interpretation is not important or meaningful to the software.
+Labels are usually represented as integers in machine learning, because the actual semantic interpretation is not important or meaningful to the algorithm.
 Using 0 to identify oranges and 1 to identify apples, the ground truth for the example data points might look like this:

 | Apple? |
 |--------|